 The Rt Honourable Lord Carloway, Lord President of the Court of Session

-Dr Katherine Edward, Chartered and Clinical Psychologist, KEE Consultancy A child psychologist with many years’ experience working with children and appearing as a witness to assist courts in reaching child centred decisions.
-Katherine will give an insight into this work and the importance of her role.
+Dr Katherine Edward, Chartered and Clinical Psychologist, KEE Consultancy - Child psychologist with many years’ experience working with children and appearing as a witness to assist courts in reaching child centred decisions

 The day will again be chaired by Lynda J Brabender QC, who specialises in family and child law and public law as it relates to children.